phpbb/documentation/development/extensions/tutorial_php_events_and_extending_extensions.rst

   You can't assume the order of a service is defined in phpBB if other extensions are installed.
 Be really carefully when using service replacements.

-With a service replacement you can replace a existing service in phpBB (Or in an extension) with your own service.
-Your replacement should type match the original service (so if the original service implements a interface, you should minimal implement that specific interface, if it is a concrete class, you will need to extent that class).
+With a service replacement you can replace an existing service in phpBB (or in an extension) with your own service.
+Your replacement should type match the original service (so if the original service implements an interface, you should at least implement that specific interface.
+If it is a concrete class, you will need to extend that class).
 The best way to accomplish this is by extending the original class, and only replace the features you want to change.

-To replace a core phpBB service, you simply name your extensions service name with the same name as the service in phpBB's core.
+To replace a core phpBB service, you simply name your extension's service name with the same name as the service in phpBB's core.

-If you want, for example, replace the ``config`` service in phpBB with your own implementation, your service configuration will look like this:
+For example, to replace the config, replace the ``config`` service in phpBB with your own implementation, your service configuration would look like this:

 .. code-block:: yaml